 Abarim Publications' online Biblical Hebrew Dictionary

 The two forms רקק (rqq) and ירק (yrq) are so kindred that it's not always clear which one we're looking at.
-Each covers two roots:
+Officially each form covers two roots but it may very well be that these words are all the same and express to be small, young and insignificant (to be green, to be a greenhorn).

 - The adjective רק (raq), meaning thin.
 It occurs only three times but only to describe the seven thin cows of Pharaoh's dream (Genesis 41:19, 41:20 and 41:27).